WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicated-decentralised-storage-network.md

 credentials within a community, where other members are also sharing credentials to build a network of trust relations.
-In this case, other entities in the community need to access the verifiable credentials even if the entities that shared the verifiable credentials left with their device.
+In this case, other entities in the community need to access the verifiable credentials even if the entities that shared the verifiable credentials have left with their device.

 Once an entity's agent leaves the community, for example, the user leaves the area with their mobile phone, then the rest of the